JCapriotti/dynamodb-session-flask/README.md

 ### `SESSION_DYNAMODB_USE_HEADER`
 <div style="margin-left: 30px;">
-Whether or not to communicate/expect the session ID via headers.
+Whether or not to check for the session ID via headers.
+The cookie value is still used by default (if found).

 Default: `False`
 </div>